How To Address Contempt In Relationships

 If left unchanged by ignoring opportunities to address contempt, two people in a relationship can lose all respect for another, which can lead to significantly negative behavior.
 This feeling is associated with a strong sense of anger, hatred, disgust, and the sense that a person finds something completely worthless.

-Therefore, while both criticism and contempt are both things that need to be addressed in a relationship or marriage, contempt is regarded as the worst of the Four Horsemen, will need extra care, and is the most significant predictor of divorce
+Therefore, while both criticism and contempt are things that need to be addressed in a relationship or marriage, contempt is regarded as the worst of the Four Horsemen, will need extra care, and is the most significant predictor of divorce

 Contempt for a person takes its toll on anything from physical health to the human soul on both sides.
-The ability to respond to contempt takes uncompromisingly honest communication even in the face of eye rolling, passive aggressive behavior, and anything else that leaves you feeling disrespected.
+The ability to respond to contempt takes uncompromisingly honest communication even in the face of eye-rolling, passive-aggressive behavior, and anything else that leaves you feeling disrespected.
 Because of this, it must be addressed as soon as possible, and the remainder of this article will teach you how to respond to contempt.

-Ask why your partner feels contempt
+Ask why your partner feels contempt in your relationship

 You won't get anywhere by sitting around wondering what could be wrong and why your partner may be feeling contempt towards you; you'll have to talk to your partner in a direct and responsible way if you want to know what's causing the animosity in your relationship or marriage.